-Accelerating growth through M&A, and
+Accelerating growth through M&A, and development of characteristic brands.

 In October 2006, the Company was listed on the First Section of the Tokyo Stock Exchange (now the TSE Prime Market).
-We increased our financing capabilities from capital markets and significantly expanded the Leasing business through the M&A of NREG Toshiba Building (merged into including PMO (with which we created a new market of medium-sized high-grade offices), and development of characteristic brands.
+We increased our financing capabilities from capital markets and significantly expanded the Leasing business through the M&A of NREG Toshiba Building (merged into Nomura Real Estate in April 2022).
+We also developed a string of characteristic asset brands, including PMO (with which we created a new market of medium-sized high-grade offices), and Landport (logistics facilities with advanced and high functionality, created through early-stage market entry and development based on investor needs).